roncampbell/NICAR2019/Data analysis in R.md

 Bye-bye.

-There are still a couple of things left to do.
-First that top row is useless.
-Let's get rid of it.

 Now let's change the column types from string to numbers.
 I'll show you how to do it for TotalPop, and then you do it for the Native, Naturalized and Noncitizen columns.

 > OC_Residents$TotalPop <- as.numeric(OC_Residents$TotalPop)